HortonworksUniversity/Security_Labs/HDP-3.0.1-AD-onprem.md

  java.lang.RuntimeException: com.mysql.jdbc.exceptions.jdbc4.CommunicationsException: Communications link failure
 ```

-- Also note: if the mapreduce job fails saying sales user does not have write access to /apps/hive/warehouse, you will need to create HDFS policy allowing sales1 user and hive access on /apps/hive/warehouse dir
+- Also note: if the mapreduce job fails saying hive user does not have write access to /warehouse, you will need to create HDFS policy allowing hive user and hive access on /warehouse dir

 - Login to beeline
 ```